 The student will be invited to attend a meeting with a staff member, normally the Service/Department Manager, to discuss the matter.
 Where the matter concerns a Club or Society this will be 3 Members of the Activities Executive.
 This meeting should be held within 10 working days of the incident where possible.
 Where the matter concerns a Club or Society the President will be invited to respond on behalf of the Club/Society.

-In all cases, a report noting the complaint or relevant conduct, whether the matter was deemed to be upheld, and any penalties applied must be completed, shared with the Chief Executive and the Welfare & International Officer and filed.
+In all cases, a report noting the complaint or relevant conduct, whether the matter was deemed to be upheld, and any penalties applied must be completed, shared with the Chief Executive and the Welfare & Community Officer and filed.
 If the incident occurred within or in relation to any Union commercial outlet, the senior manager responsible for the Union’s commercial activities must also be sent the report.

 Sanctions available at the local level are: